moonmaster9000/memories/readme.markdown

 And now our document properties are back to the where they were when we first published the document.

-If you want to access the data from a milestone, simply use the "data" method:
+If you want to access the version instance of a milestone, simply use the "data" method:

     a.milestones.first.data.title #==> returns the "title" attribute on the first milestone a.milestones.each do |m|